-It stands to reason, then, if you haven’t correctly factored the cost of a glass of water into your entree price, you’re losing serious bucks per day.
+It stands to reason, then, if you haven’t correctly factored the cost of a glass of free water into your entree price, you’re losing serious bucks per day.
 Think about all those glasses of water on each table.
 It’s like placing a dollar bill next to each guest’s napkin.
-Share this information with your staff so they understand free water isn’t free.
+Share this information with your staff so they understand free water isn’t really free.

 How to Make up for the Cost of Free Water